d3x41/documentation-dev/md/tools/packages.md

 ### kaisen-interfaces
 All Kaisen Linux MATE Desktop Environment configurations (themes, icons etc).
 This package also installs the default Firefox configurations for Kaisen Linux as well as its translations, terminator, vim and others.
-This package installs the kaisen-interface-switcher command (MATE version).

 All Kaisen Linux KDE Desktop Environment configurations (themes, icons etc).
 This package also installs the default Firefox configurations for Kaisen Linux as well as its translations, terminator, vim and others.
-This package installs the kaisen-interface-switcher command (KDE version).

-All Kaisen Linux LXDE Desktop Environment configurations (themes, icons etc).
+All Kaisen Linux LXQT Desktop Environment configurations (themes, icons etc).
 This package also installs the default Firefox configurations for Kaisen Linux as well as its translations, terminator, vim and others.
-This package installs the kaisen-interface-switcher command.

 All Kaisen Linux XFCE Desktop Environment configurations (themes, icons etc).
 This package also installs the default Firefox configurations for Kaisen Linux as well as its translations, terminator, vim and others.

-This package installs the kaisen-interface-switcher command.
+The package kaisen-interface-common package installs conky theme and the kaisen-interface-switcher command.

 ### kaisen-skeleton